DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/nodes/Flowchart_control/Condition Node.rst

 Overview
 ---------

-Condition node is used to execute either of two sub-flowcharts based on an inputted expression.
+The **Condition node** is used to execute either of two sub-flowcharts based on an inputted expression.
-The Condition node takes an expression which must evaluate to a boolean.
+The **Condition node** takes an expression which must evaluate to a boolean.
 When true, the sub-flowchart corresponding to True is executed; when false, the sub-flowchart corresponding to False is evaluated.

 .. image:: images/Condition/condition_overview_1.png